acompleteidiot/MexicansScriptCompendium/README.md

 This is what the rest of my scripts' UIs will be based on!
 I won't make a Master UI-less version of each of them.
 Just add an impulse yourself.
 2 scripts
+# Auto-Mine
+Click the button and it will mine every single layer in your mine tab!
+Remember to generate the first layer of the tab, or you have to mine one yourself.